Blog · Case study · May 4, 2026

 Lot 3 — Tampa Bay AE-zone infill

-FEMA NFHL · USDA SSURGO MUKEY 1819053 · USGS 3DEP 1m DEM · NOAA SLR viewer
+FEMA NFHL · USDA SSURGO MUKEY 1406995 · USGS 3DEP 1m DEM · NOAA SLR viewer

-Flood zoneAE — BFE 8 ft NAVD88
+Flood zoneAE — BFE 11 ft NAVD88 · coastal floodplain

-Slope at point0.7% — flat
+Slope at point1.7% — flat

-Elevation5 ft NAVD88
+Elevation5.9 ft NAVD88

-100-yr / 24-hr rainfall10.9″ (NOAA Atlas 14)
+100-yr / 24-hr rainfall11.2″ (NOAA Atlas 14)

 Second, the SLR exposure changes the holding-period math.
 NOAA's intermediate scenario for the Tampa Bay area projects 1–2 ft of additional sea-level rise by 2070 — which means BFE on the next FIRM update is going to move up, possibly significantly.
 Lots like this one have seen meaningful BFE revisions on the 2017 and 2024 panels.
 Buyers who plan to hold the lot for decades should price in the possibility of a future LOMR (Letter of Map Revision) that requires retrofit elevation or higher flood insurance premiums.
-In practice, that's a thumb-on-the-scale risk in your decision, not a hard cost — but it's why SLR exposure shows up as a separate finding on the SitePrior report.

 Verdict — Buildable with modest elevation, watch the SLR holding-period math Stem-wall foundation is in scope, flood insurance is mandatory, plan stormwater against the wet season.